silx-kit/silx/README.rst

 Those builds are made from "up-date" systems at the time of the release, i.e. they use the latest stable version of numpy (and cython).
-Hence your system may use a fairly recent version of numpy to be compatible with silx.
+Hence your system should use a fairly recent version of numpy to be compatible with silx.
 This can be achieved simply by::

     pip install numpy --upgrade